W4118/W4118.github.io/README.md

 Checking your submissions

-Once you have submitted your homeworks we strongly recommend that your re-clone the submission to your machine to check that what we have received is in fact what you intented to submit.
+Once you have submitted your homework we strongly recommend that your re-clone the submission to your machine to check that what we have received is in fact what you intended to submit.

 The procedure for doing so would be the following:
 ```